cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 There are a number of actions related to user access to tenants that an **`admin`** user can perform.

-{{% gsNote title="Note" %}}
-Although Cloudify is for the most-part case-sensitive, user and group names/DNS are case-insensitive, to align with LDAP protocols.
-{{% /gsNote %}}

 ##### Tenant-Related Commands